WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 ## ...String Method

-- We took our time and I walked you step by step through the `bool` method.
+- We took our time and I walked you step by step through a `bool` method.

-- Now let's create the `string` method and you will walk us through the process.
+- Now let's create a `string` method and you will walk us through the process.

 - Add the following code to your HelloWorld program, then execute your code.